MariaPaniw/IBM_meerkat/README.txt

 		Email: thcb@cam.ac.uk

-3. Date of data collection:(1997-01-01 until 2019-01-01 for demographic data and Tuberculosis data)
+3. Date of data collection: All biological data used to run the individual-based models in this work was collected 1997-01-01 until 2019-01-01 (demographic data and Tuberculosis data).
+Rainfall and temperature data are from 1979-2020.
+Future projections of temperature and rainfall are deposited at 10.6084/m9.figshare.16794001.

 4. Geographic location of data collection: Kuruman River Reserve, South Africa (KRR, 26°58’S, 21°49’E)

 5. Information about funding sources that supported the collection of the data:

-European Research Council Advanced Grant (No 742808 and No 294494); MAVA Foundation
+For biological data: European Research Council Advanced Grant (No 742808 and No 294494); MAVA Foundation

 SHARING/ACCESS INFORMATION